-Sections 1.7 and 2 of this specification are normative and contain RFC 2119 language.
+Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
 All other sections and examples in this specification are informative.

 1.1 Glossary